Subramanyam2001/STRUCTURAL-CONDITION-MONITORING-SYSTEM-WITH-NB-LTENBY-USING-ACCELEROMETER-SENSOR./README.md

-# STRUCTURAL-CONDITION-MONITORING-SYSTEM-WITH-NB-LTENBY-USING-ACCELEROMETER-SENSOR.
+# STRUCTURAL-CONDITION-MONITORING-SYSTEM-WITH-NB-LTE BY-USING-ACCELEROMETER-SENSOR.
 This project aims to develop a Structural Condition Monitoring System that utilizes accelerometer sensors to detect and monitor vibrations, tilt, or structural displacements in buildings, bridges, or infrastructure.
-The system transmits the collected sensor data using NB-IoT (Narrowband LTE) technology, enabling real-time remote monitoring
+The system transmits the collected sensor data using NB-IoT (Narrowband LTE) technology, enabling real-time remote monitorin